choderalab/yank/docs/yamlpages/options.rst

      switch_phase_interval: 0

 This allows to switch the simulation between the two phases of the calculation every ``switch_phase_interval`` iterations.
-If 0 or less, YANK will exhaust the ``number_of_iterations`` iterations of the first phase before switching to the second one.
+If 0, YANK will exhaust the ``number_of_iterations`` iterations of the first phase before switching to the second one.

 Valid options (0): <int>